eyedeekay/checki2cp/README.md

 functions to pack and unpack the data will be provided when I am done evaluating non-lorca options that might achieve smaller files, since I know I can achieve much smaller files with i2pd anyway.

+**TL:DR Don't use this part unless you want to give yourself a headache.** It's not imported by anything else, use the i2pd version instead and if Zero becomes a realistic possibility in the future I'll change this section to reflect that.